Kristina01111000/brandingclassnotes/README.md

-want new name, brand guidelines (style guide for brand) come up with a new smart goal every month to keep moving forward
+want new name, brand guidelines (style guide for brand) come up with a new smart goal every month to keep moving forward what are you gonna do this week to move forward:
+- write down at least 5 potential names and come up with reasons why they will or will not work, (pro-con list)